 CSGO2ASIA: Firstly, congratulations one qualifying to Shanghai.
 Coming into this tournament, did you guys feel any pressure knowing that you were one of the favorites to qualify?

 Paz: Thank you.
 We didn’t really feel any pressure, to be honest.
-We knew that we could win, there were players that we had never heard of before, and I knew there were going to be some really talented players, some sick aimers.
+We knew that we could win.
+There were players that we had never heard of before.
+I knew there were going to be some really talented players, some sick aimers.
 But knowing this, against these teams, you shouldn’t take fights and let them use their aim.
-We came in knowing that, so we just had to play our game and so there wasn’t much pressure because of this.
+We came in knowing that.
+So we just had to play our game and so there wasn’t much pressure because of this.